Valmir10/Portfolio/README.md

 - **Express** – For handling backend logic
 - **MongoDB** – For storing form submissions
 - **Mongoose** – For working with MongoDB
+- **TypeScript** – For static type checking and enhancing development workflow

 ## 📄 License